Skip to content

 Driving Without Insurance

-Driving Without Insurance in Minnesota, or “Failure to Provide Proof of Insurance” (aka no proof of insurance) is a misdemeanor crime.
+Driving Without Insurance in Minnesota, or “Failure to Provide Proof of Insurance” (aka no proof of insurance) is a misdemeanor crime, with driver’s license revocation consequences if convicted.

 A common driving offense, the maximum penalty is 90 days jail and $1,000 fine.